-&lt;sup>16 See also U.S. Patent No. 6,907,401 (Cited on the face of the patents-in-suit, this patent identified limitations in the state of the art including, efficiently aggregating content from heterogeneous sources. "[A]dditional effort and time may be involved in signing a merchant up for service and manually or periodically updating the merchant's listing."); U.S. Patent No. 7,249,056 ("Therefore, the affiliate sites need to receive and store the most current product (or service) data from a variety of merchants, each of which may make independent decision about how to store and transmit data internally.").
+17 See also U.S. Patent No. 6,907,401 (Cited on the face of the patents-in-suit, this patent identified limitations in the state of the art including, efficiently aggregating content from heterogeneous sources. "[A]dditional effort and time may be involved in signing a merchant up for service and manually or periodically updating the merchant's listing."); U.S. Patent No. 7,249,056 ("Therefore, the affiliate sites need to receive and store the most current product (or service) data from a variety of merchants, each of which may make independent decision about how to store and transmit data internally.").

-Limitations in existing systems severely restricted the ability to scale the aggregation of content and were difficult to implement.
-The below figure from a 2002 Overview of the UnoWeb OpenCommerce system shows one of the problems with existing systems where e-shops were required to be hosted on the same platform.
+OpenCommerce system shows one of the problems with existing systems where e-shops were required to be hosted on the same platform.

-John Almeida, UnoWeb OpenCommerce Architecture, UNOWEB OPENCOMMERCE WORLDWIDE SOLUTIONS BUSINESS PLAN at 3 (2002).
+John Almeida, UnoWeb OpenCommerce Architecture, UnoWeb OpenCommerce Worldwide Solutions Business Plan at 3 (2002).

-18. UnoWeb's OpenCommerce system enabled the transmission of data by content providers using a shared infrastructure.
+16. UnoWeb's OpenCommerce system enabled the transmission of data by content providers using a shared infrastructure.
 Further, as outlined in a 2001 document from UnoWeb, the use of a virtual network resource infrastructure allows the exchange of content from remote servers without the need for the providers of content to directly update content or handle the creation of e-commerce infrastructure tasks such as "e-commerce web site hosting, credit card gateway, [and] logistics."
+18